-Our Constitution is founded on the principles and values of the rule of law, accountability, responsiveness and openness.
-But, what does it mean when companies such as Tongaat Hulett are publicly admitting to unethical and dishonest behaviour?
+Our Constitution is founded on the principles and values of the rule of law, accountability, responsiveness, and openness.
+But, what does it mean when companies such as Tongaat Hulett are publicly admitting to unethical and dishonest behavior?

 The sugar industry cannot ignore or deny that South Africa faces a severe and growing obesity epidemic

 After falling sharply last week Friday, Tongaat Hulett shares were even on Monday morning last week as markets considered the sugar producer’s announcement that it needs to restate its 2018 financials and it would be delaying publishing its 2019 earnings while it conducts a forensic investigation.
 This also comes after Tongaat Hulett announced it had issued retrenchment letters to about 5,000 of its employees as it battles “significant business challenges”.

 The irony is that while Tongaat Hulett executives are swimming in the gravy train – and benefitting from their inflated financial results – workers and their families are left vulnerable and facing uncertainty about putting food on the table.

 The sugar producer said it identified “certain past practices which are of significant concern to the board and the company’s auditors”.
 The adjustments, of a non-cash nature, include the reassessment of land sales values and growing cane valuations.

 All responsible parties in this saga must be held accountable and they should pay back the money.
 This unethical conduct from Tongaat Hulett is unacceptable and risk the livelihood of its employees who are already being underpaid and are faced with poor working conditions.